MAT Exam 2018 Important Information

-Also, the candidates who have completed their MAT 2018 May Exam Registration before the last date of submission, are the only ones who can view and download their MAT 2018 examination Admit Card.
+Also, the candidates who have completed their MAT 2018 September Exam Registration before the last date of submission, are the only ones who can view and download their MAT 2018 Examination Admit Card.

 The procedure to download MAT Exam 2018 Admit Card is given below:

 - Go to the link https://www.aima.in/testing-services/mat/mat.html

 - Fill in any two of the following details:

 - Form Number